santiago-rodrig/dot_files/README.md

-# Vim+Tmux
+# vim-setup

-Easy configuration and plugins installation for vim, also there is a configuration file for tmux, everything that you need to work comfortably without needing to clone by hand every plugin repository again.
+Easy configuration and plugins installation for vim, everything that you need to work comfortably without needing to clone by hand every plugin repository again.

 ## Requirements

 - vim 8+
-- tmux, a recent version, by the time of this writing I had tmux 2.9a

 ## Configuration files

 - .vimrc -> configuration for vim
-- .tmux.conf -> configuration for tmux
-- .tmuxline.conf -> status line description for tmuxline vim plugin

 There is a **script for installation named `install.sh`** that places these files where they should be, pretty straightforward, avoid the work of placing them